b0r1ngx/flipper-devices-test/README.md

 Continue developing here on 29 Februry - 01 March, and give feedbacks, where i can, to HR, and to Nikita.

-01.03: Work in progress!

-Need to work around with DI, a little bit more!
+01.03: Time is over, not end with DI.